 With no roads, no trains and a frozen Bering Sea, shipping options were limited back in 1925 when Nome desperately needed diphtheria anti-toxin.
 Ground transport by experienced mail carriers and their trusted dog teams would be the tried and true method but Aviation enthusiasts were quick to suggest airmail would be a much faster way to deliver the serum.

 Could the airplane save the children of Nome?
 There was a long list of concerns, yet there was one compelling advantage for using the airplane – TIME.
 An airplane could cover the distance between Nenana and Nome in 6 hours compared to dog teams taking weeks.
-Would the reward of time out weight the risks of flying?
+Would the reward of time outweigh the risks of flying?
 The difficult decision would fall on the shoulders of Scott Bone, Governor of the Territory of Alaska.

 During the summers of 1923 and 1924, pilots Carl “Ben” Eielson and Noel Wien took to Alaska’s air space delivering passengers and supplies out of Fairbanks.
 Many believed the airplane was the answer to accessibility across the territory.
 Noel Wien made the first nonstop flight from Anchorage to Fairbanks during the summer of 1924.